-Acupuncture improves blood circulation
+Acupuncture works by improving blood circulation

-Acupuncture could be considered a micro-trauma in the body.
-This is perfectly safe, but the sensing of this micro-trauma sends messages to your brain that healing needs to occur in your body and the brain then releases chemicals to do this.
+Acupuncture could be considered as a type of micro-trauma in the body.
+This is perfectly safe, but the sensing of this micro-trauma sends messages to your brain that healing needs to occur in your body and the brain then releases the required chemicals to do this.

-Healing and repair
+Acupuncture supports healing and repair

 Acupuncture and the body’s natural energy charge

 There is an electric charge (piezoelectric) created in every tissue and cell of the body.
 This natural charge communicates with different body systems: the organs, the bones and the muscles.
-This charge (which could be called energy) runs freely through the fascia – the connective tissue found everywhere in the body.
+This charge (which can also be called energy) runs freely through the fascia – the connective tissue found everywhere in the body.

 There are many similarities between Qi and piezoelectric charge.
 Qi can’t be seen, but it moves around the body and you can feel it and experience the effects of it.
 This is similar to piezoelectric charge moving in between tissues and through the body and may explain why physical Acupuncture channels have yet to be detected and why needling one area of the body creates a healing response in a different area.